khamis1992/bolt.diy/README.md

    - Share the workspace API key with members.
 They can sign in from the hosted UI using their email address and the provided key.
    - Sessions are stored securely in signed cookies.
 Use `/api/saas/session` (`DELETE`) to log users out programmatically if needed.

+### SaaS operator API surface

+- `POST /api/saas/workspaces` — Provision a new workspace and return its bootstrap API key.
+Requires the `Authorization: Bearer <SAAS_ADMIN_TOKEN>` header.
+- `GET /api/saas/session` — Inspect the current session payload for debugging an authenticated user.
+- `POST /api/saas/session` — Establish a session for a member given their email address and workspace API key.
+- `DELETE /api/saas/session` — Destroy the active session cookie for the caller.

 ### Option 2: Using Docker

 This option requires some familiarity with Docker but provides a more isolated environment.